-I was in the jump off and I was already seeing vehicle when my pinky got hurt while I was walking through the boulders.
-Believe me, it hurts more that any part of the body (not including the heart.
+I was in the jump-off and I was already seeing the vehicle when my pinky got hurt while I was walking through the boulders.
+Believe me, it hurts more than any part of the body (not including the heart.
 Haha.)
 I had to walk slow and ease the pain.

 1430 4×4 Ride

 This time, we were out!
 2 hours more and this adventure would be over.
 We were so tired that even if it was so bumpy we managed to have a little nap on our way.
 Also, at this hour it was so dusty!
 Very dusty that we can’t even see much.

 1600 Back at base camp

 I didn’t manage to bring any clothes to freshen up from the dusty ride.
 I washed up and changed my top but still wearing my dusty leggings. 🙁 I was so dirty and so tired.
 Take note that my pinky was in the sore.
 I could barely walk!
 It was so painful.